NeetaCode/Practice_Problems/README.md

 # Palindrome Number.py:
-#Check if an integer x reads the same forwards and backwards.
+#Check if an integer 'x' reads the same forwards and backwards.
 Return true if it does, otherwise false.
 Negative numbers and numbers that change when reversed are not palindromes.

 # Search Insert Position.py:
 #The code defines a method searchInsert that uses binary search to find the index of a target in a sorted list nums.
 If the target exists, it returns its index.
 If not, it returns the index where the target should be inserted to maintain the order.